browserengineering/book/book/animations.md

   of their hand than they are to the latency of responding to a click.
-For example, a scrolling hiccup for even one frame, even for only a few tens of milliseconds, is easily noticeable and jarring to a person, but most people do not notice click input delays of about to 100ms or so.
+For example, a scrolling hiccup for even one frame, even for only a few tens of milliseconds, is easily noticeable and jarring to a person, but most people do not notice click input delays of up to 100ms or so.

 Let's add composited scrolling to our browser, and then smooth scrolling on keyboard events.